sdondley/Mac-Applications-List/README.md

 ## Description

-This module provides a single function, `apps`, which takes an optional array of strings or single string argument.
+This module provides a single function, `apps`, which takes an optional argument of an array of strings or a string scalar.
 The function is automatically exported.

-This function searches for apps in the `/System/Applications`, `/Applications`, `~/Applications` directories and their subdirectories as well as the directories and subdirectories of the directory paths passed to the function.
+The module searches `/System/Applications`, `/Applications`, and `~/Applications` directories and their subdirectories as well as the directories and subdirectories of the directory paths passed to the function.